Cranberry glass

 The beaker with lid made from Gold Ruby is attributed to Johann Kunckel.

 Cranberry glass or 'Gold Ruby' glass is a red glass made by adding gold salts or colloidal gold to molten glass.
 Tin, in the form of stannous chloride, is sometimes added in tiny amounts as a reducing agent.
 The glass is used primarily in expensive decorations.

 Production

 Cranberry glass is made in craft production rather than in large quantities, due to the high cost of the gold.
-The gold chloride is made by dissolving gold in a solution of nitric acid and hydrochloric acid (aqua regia).
+The gold chloride is made by dissolving gold in aqua regia (a mixed solution of nitric acid and hydrochloric acid).
 The glass is typically hand blown or molded.
 The finished, hardened glass is a type of colloid, a solid phase (gold) dispersed inside another solid phase (glass).